apfeif12/web-sprint-challenge-build-a-web-api/README.md

 ## Submission format

-- [ ] Submit via Codegrade by pushing commits to your `<firstName-lastName>` branch on Github.
+- [x] Submit via Codegrade by pushing commits to your `<firstName-lastName>` branch on Github.
-- [ ] Create a pull-request to merge `<firstName-lastName>` branch into main.
+- [x] Create a pull-request to merge `<firstName-lastName>` branch into main.
-- [ ] Check Codegrade for automated feedback.
+- [x] Check Codegrade for automated feedback.
-- [ ] Check Codegrade on Monday following the Sprint Challenge for reviewer feedback.
+- [x] Check Codegrade on Monday following the Sprint Challenge for reviewer feedback.
-- [ ] New commits will be evaluated by Codegrade if pushed _before_ the sprint challenge deadline.
+- [x] New commits will be evaluated by Codegrade if pushed _before_ the sprint challenge deadline.

 ## Interview Questions

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

-1. The core features of Node.js and Express and why they are useful.
+1. The core features of Node.js and Express and why they are useful. allows middleware, routing, and dynamically rendering pages based on arguments passed in
-1. Understand and explain the use of Middleware.
+1. Understand and explain the use of Middleware. middleware is a package that intercepts a sent promise to either view or change that promise
-1. The basic principles of the REST architectural style.
+1. The basic principles of the REST architectural style. client/server seperation, cacheable, uniform interface, layered system
-1. Understand and explain the use of Express Routers.
+1. Understand and explain the use of Express Routers. express routers allow us to take giant files with lots of requests and split them up into more managable files, similar to react
-1. Describe tooling used to manually test the correctness of an API.
+1. Describe tooling used to manually test the correctness of an API. i prefer postman, but httpie seems awesome too.
+It essentially lets you fake a CRUD operation to the server, allowing quick and easy testing